klnusbaum/UDJ-Desktop-Client/README.md

 a single music player democratically.
 Checkout the [UDJ homepage][home] for more information.
 This is the official UDJ Desktop Player.
-For more details on actually interacting with UDJ, see the [UDJ Server Repository][server].
+For more details on actually interacting with UDJ (so you can do something like creating your own client), see the [UDJ Server Repository][server].

 ## Building The Desktop Client

 ### Requirements

-The UDJ Desktop Client requires a couple external libraries and an exteral build tool called CMake.
+The UDJ Desktop Client requires a couple external libraries and an external build tool called CMake.
 That said, UDJ is cross-platform and can be built on Windows, Mac OSX, and most distributions of Linux.

 1. CMake is the build system used by Desktop Client.
 Precompiled binaries for both OSX and Windows can be found on the [CMake Website][cmake].
 Most linux distributions have CMake in their package repositories.
-Iit can also be built from source which is also located on the CMake website.
+It can also be built from source which is also located on the CMake website.

 2. Qt is the cross-platform GUI framework used by the UDJ Desktop Client.
 The SDK and libraries for all platforms can be downloaded from [Qt's website][qt].
 Most linux distributions also